Mohamed Faizal Mohamed Abdul Kadir: Legal career

-Professional Appointments
+Professional appointments

-Mohamed Faizal sits on the MUIS Appeal Board, the board of Advisory.SG and the Silent Heroes Awards.
+Mohamed Faizal has sat, and sits, on the MUIS Appeal Board, the board of Advisory.SG, the Advisory Board of the Silent Heroes Awards, as Chairman of the Singapore Silent Heroes Student Award Committee, and also on the NUS Law Advisory Council.
 He was also on the Editorial Board of the New York International Law Review.
 Mohamed Faizal has also served on various committees such as the Committee for University Education Places 2015 and the Eldershield Review Committee.

 Mohamed Faizal is a principal mediator with the Singapore Mediation Centre.
 He had held adjunct teaching positions in the National University of Singapore Faculty of Law and has also been involved in numerous training initiatives, including mediation and negotiation courses.

 Awards

+Mohamed Faizal has received numerous awards and accolades for his work in government, public service, international conflict resolution and education, and it has been said that "his accomplishments are too numerous to be listed individually."

 Mohamed Faizal received the Public Administration Medal (Bronze) in 2014.
-He also received the Association of Conflict Resolution's International Outstanding Leadership Award.

-Mohamed Faizal was awarded the President's Volunteerism & Philanthropy Award in 2015 by the President of Singapore for his work on developing scholarships for lower-income students.
-Mohamed Faizal also founded the Phoenix Grant at NUS Faculty of Law.
+He has undertaken significant work in the area of international conflict resolution and in peace initiatives and was awarded the Association of Conflict Resolution's International Outstanding Leadership Award and the International Mediator of the Year Award.
+He was also awarded the President's Volunteerism & Philanthropy Award in 2015 by the President of Singapore for his work on developing scholarships for lower-income students, including at Bedok View Secondary and at Tampines Junior College.
+Mohamed Faizal also founded the Phoenix Grant at NUS Faculty of Law, the SLaw Daya Award at the Singapore University of Social Studies, the Raffles Prize and Phoenix Prize at Raffles Hall at the National University of Singapore, and the Health and Humanity Prize at the Yong Loo Lin School of Medicine.
+He further conceived, and funds, the KS Talent Development Award & Scholarship in Visual Arts at Association for Persons with Special Needs (APSN) Katong, a special-needs school in Singapore, that allows special needs students to develop their visual arts talent.

+Mohamed Faizal has also received the Ten Outstanding Young Persons of the World Award and the Minister for Health Award for his contributions on the Eldershield Review Committee.

 In 2016, Mohamed Faizal was appointed as a Young Global Leader by the World Economic Forum.

 Mohamed Faizal is listed in The 500 Most Influential Muslims, an annual international publication, as one of the 500 Most Influential Muslims in the World.

-Mohamed Faizal was appointed Senior Counsel in January 2020, the first Malay-Muslim in Singapore to be so appointed.
+Mohamed Faizal was appointed Senior Counsel in January 2020, the first Malay-Muslim in Singapore to be so appointed and becoming the youngest Senior Counsel to be appointed in the Legal Service.
+The appointment has been described as one "that shattered glass ceilings and inspired countless individuals in the Malay-Muslim community and beyond".
 He received the Berita Harian Achiever of the Year Award that same year for his achievements in the legal profession and his contributions to community causes.